alexhoen/minimal-light/index.md

 ## Talks

+- "Certifying MIP-Based Presolve Reductions for 0-1 Integer Linear Programs" @ *CPAIOR 2024 in Uppsala*
+- "On Performance Variability in Pseudo-Boolean Solving and the Impact of Trivial Model Simplifications" @ "Pragmatics of SAT 2023 in Alghero"
 - "PaPILO: Parallelising presolving in Mixed Integer Programming" @ *Euro 2021 in Athens*
-- "Certifying MIP-Based Presolve Reductions for 0-1 Integer Linear Programs" @ *CPAIOR 2024 in Uppsala*